zoffixznet/Ignorant-Designer/blog_src/2015-03-28-Protective-Film-On-Nasal-Spray.md

 % keywords nasal spray protective film for your protection drixoral
 % description Annoying protective film on Drixoral nasal spray

-It's pretty annoying to have stuffy nose.
+It's pretty annoying to have a stuffy nose.
 You talk funny and you can't breathe for shit.
 The idiots who make Drixoral nasal spray decided to add insult to the injury by wrapping their bottles in a crappy film "for your protection."
 Thanks, dickheads!
 I feel protected!